Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Strongly Adaptive Strategies

 where $\sigma$ ranges over all adaptive strategies for Player~$0$.

 Note that every strongly adaptive strategy is adaptive by definition, and the first entry of $\summaryMax(\p)$ is equal to the maximal value that can be enforced from $\p$.
-However, as argued above, not every adaptive strategy is strongly adaptive.
+However, as argued above, not every adaptive strategy is strongly adaptive, so in particular a strongly adaptive strategy for Player~$0$ never makes a bad move (of Player~$0$).